oturns/geosnap/README.md

 - conceptually, neighborhoods evolve through both space and time, meaning their socially-construed boundaries can shift over time, as can their demographic makeup.
-- geographic tabulation units change boundaries over time, meaning the raw data are aggregated to different areal units at differerent points in time.
+- geographic tabulation units change boundaries over time, meaning the raw data are aggregated to different areal units at different points in time.

-To address these challenges,`geosnap` provides a suite of tools for creating socio-spatial datasets, harmonizing those datasets into consistent set of time-static boundaries, modeling bespoke neighborhoods and prototypical neighborhood types, and modeling neighborhood change using classic and spatial statistical methods.
+To address these challenges, `geosnap` provides a suite of tools for creating socio-spatial datasets, harmonizing those datasets into consistent set of time-static boundaries, modeling bespoke neighborhoods and prototypical neighborhood types, and modeling neighborhood change using classic and spatial statistical methods.